mzh-lin/Computer-Science/CoreMath/LinearAlgebra/Unit I/Solving Ax = 0.md

  In our example, columns 1 and 3 are **pivot columns** containing pivots, and columns 2 and 4 are **free columns**.

 The rank $r$ of $A$ equals the number of pivot columns, so the number of free columns is $n − r$: the number of columns (variables) minus the number of pivot columns.
-This equals the number of special solution vectors and the dimension of the nullspace.
+This equals the number of special solution vectors and the dimension of the **nullspace**.

 ## Reduced row echelon form